ubaldot/defrecs/README.md

 > [!TIP]
 > The definitions of the publish and subscribe function is always the
 > same.
-The only thing that changes is the dimension in the `memset`
+The only thing that changes is the dimension in the `memcpy`
 > function.
 In the future we may thing to automatically generate that part of
 > code based on some `.yamli/.json` file used to configure the input and
 > output of the components.